Legionella risk analysis for swimming pools

 Legionella risk analysis

-• maintain records with the measures you take to prevent the formation of legionella
+• maintain a logbook recording the measures you take to prevent the formation of legionella

-• perform a water check 2 times a year
+• perform a water check at least 2 times a year

-Does the water check indicate 100 colony-forming units of Legionella per litre or more in the bathing water?
-Then you have to report this to your provincial authority as soon as possible.
+Does the water check indicate 100 colony-forming units of Legionella per litre (cfu/l) or more in the bathing water?
+Then you must report this to your provincial authority as soon as possible.
+You do this via the online service counter Omgevingsloket (in Dutch).

 This webpage is part of an EU quality network